OneBalance-io/onebalance-examples/calldata/README.md

-# OneBalance V3 Calldata Examples
+# OneBalance Calldata Examples

-This folder contains examples of using OneBalance's V3 calldata endpoints to execute arbitrary smart contract calls using Basic accounts (kernel-v3.1-ecdsa).
+This folder contains examples of using OneBalance's V1 and V3 calldata endpoints to execute arbitrary smart contract calls using Basic accounts (kernel-v3.1-ecdsa).

-📋 **[See CALLDATA_FINDINGS.md](./CALLDATA_FINDINGS.md)** for detailed V1 vs V3 comparison, known issues (SUP-231), and technical analysis.

 ## 📁 Examples